 It is an economic activity in which people work for others.
 There is employer-employee relationship.
-Employer is the person who offers the job and the person who accepts the job is called employee.
+Employer is the person who offers the work and the person who accepts the work is called employee.
 Remuneration and terms and conditions are agreed by both of them.

-□ Features
+☐ Features

 - 1) Aim: The main aim is to earn money for meeting needs of the employees and employers. - Qualifications: Each job requires some qualification.
-Skilled or unskilled labour is required as per the nature of the job.
+The job can be skilled or unskilled.
 For skilled job some specific qualifications are required e.g. Job of nurse.
 But no specific qualification for unskilled job is necessary. e.g. Office boy. - 3) Monetary Returns: Wages or salaries is given as a financial return to employee after completion of work.
 Wages are decided in advance before appointment.
 Wages are paid daily or weekly.
 Salary is paid monthly.
-Along with salary other benefits like bonus, quarters to stay, subsidized food in canteen etc. also can be given to employees. - 4) Capital: No capital is required for employment because employer invests and provides everything to the employee for completing the job. - Registration : No registration is required.
+Along with salary other benefits like bonus, quarters to stay, subsidized food in canteen etc. also can be given to employees. - 4) Capital: No capital is required for employment because employer provides everything to the employee for completing the job. - Registration : No registration is required.
 Every employee has to follow the rules and regulations mentioned in the terms and conditions of employment contract. - Non-transferability: Employment cannot be transferred from one person to another e.g..
 If a teacher retires, then he cannot transfer his job to his son or daughter. - 7) Nature of work: Every employee is expected to complete the work which is given to him.
-The nature of job decides the nature of work.
+The nature of job decide the nature of work.